The Wellness Kitchen

 This trend is hardly confined to the United States.
-In 2014, for example, the market for organic products in Europe increased by 7.4%, more than doubling the average annual growth rate (2006-2012) in grocery retail markets of around 2% to 3%.2 The Transparency Market Research Report predicts the market for organic food will continue to expand at a healthy rate around the world, especially in developed regions.
+In 2014, for example, the market for organic products in Europe increased by 7.4%, more than doubling the average annual growth rate (2006-2012) in grocery retail markets.2 The Transparency Market Research Report predicts the market for organic food will continue to expand at a healthy rate around the world, especially in developed regions.

 Simply put, people care more about the freshness and quality of their food, and our kitchens will increasingly be designed to store and even showcase fresh, organic products.
 Much like the organic food itself, Wellness Kitchens are an investment in one’s health.